-Post-condition Additional description 1 SMM, the impacted entities as well as the impacted NFV-MANO functional entities can interact with the target NFV-MANO functional entities, i.e. the target NFV-MANO functional entities fulfils their duties towards them.
+Post-condition Additional description 1 SMM, the impacted NFV-MANO functional entities, as well as the SMM, the impacted entities as well as the impacted NFV-MANO functional entities can interact with the target NFV-MANO functional entities is the target NFV MANO functional impacted entities are operating normally entities, i.e. the target NFV-MANO functional entities fulfils their duties towards them.
 2 The target NFV-MANO functional entities are operating normally and are able to communicate with each other The software version of the target NFV-MANO functional entities corresponds to the destination software version if the software modification was successful; it corresponds to the source software version in the case of a successful software rollback.